-We don’t necessarily need to speculate about this question as the government of the People’s Republic of China is already going about implementing such a program.
-If practically all dimensions of one’s life becomes a universal Skinner Box, which seems to be the ambition of elements within China’s government and “visionaries“ in the US and elsewhere, what can we say about free choice and individualism (and even personal character and a sense of community) under these circumstances?
+We don’t necessarily need to speculate about this question as the government of the People’s Republic of China is already going about implementing such a program, with few limits.
+If practically all dimensions of one’s life becomes a universal Skinner Box, which seems to be the ambition of elements within China’s government and their “visionary” counterparts the US and elsewhere, what can we say about free choice and individualism (and even personal character and a sense of community) under these circumstances?

 The intersection of these practices, increasingly on a global scale, is an algorithmically guided experiment in human behavior and social control without precedent in human history.
 It places us squarely at a crossroad.
 The direction that we as a civilization take has grave implications for intellectual inquiry across the humanities and beyond, reaching into the realms of computer science, political equality, privacy, ecology, and individual rights and autonomy.

 - Profs.
 James E. Katz, Juliet Floyd and Russell Powell, Boston University

 - The Andrew W. Mellon Foundation Sawyer Seminar Series

 - Division of Emerging Media Studies and the AI Research (AIR) Initiative, Boston University; The Consulate of France in Boston

 Location: Boston University Hillel Center, 213 Bay State Rd., Boston, MA 02215